kmcclendon35/cgi-mystery-game/README.md

-CGI competition Project:
+CGI Project:
-Mystery Game with mini-games that give you clues in order to discover who stole the national championship trophy and where they hid it
+Mystery Game with mini-games that give you clues to discover who stole the national championship trophy and where they hid it.